 - Heart diseases – previous data has highlighted that individuals with major depression more commonly report cardiovascular disease than non-depressed peers.

 - Cancer – a diagnosis of depression and increased depressive symptom severity have been associated with an increased risk of mortality in cancer patients.

 Treating Multiple Conditions

 Patients with co-occurring mental health disorders may be more likely to take several medications to relieve their physical and mental symptoms.
-While it can be necessary, polypharmacy, or taking multiple medications, can increase the risk of medication side effects and drug interactions, while also having the potential to significantly increase healthcare costs.
+While it can be necessary, polypharmacy, or taking multiple medications, can increase the risk of adverse drug events and drug interactions, while also having the potential to significantly increase healthcare costs.